 The expansion of the remaining tissue, followed by the placing a silicone implant, is the most simple and frequent way of reconstruction.
 Under the pectoral muscle an expander will be inserted (a temporary implant).
-This will be filled, step by step, with physiological serum, with the purpose of relaxing of the remained tissues and to allow the insertion of a definitive implant, which will have the same dimensions of the healthy breast.
+This will be filled, step by step, with saline solution, with the purpose to relax and expand in time the remained tissues and to allow the insertion of a definitive implant, which will have the same dimensions of the healthy breast.

 Afterwards, the reconstruction of the areola and the nipple is done, only after the skin is used with the new vascularization.